EXPLAINER: Will ex-officer on trial for Floyd death testify?

 Brandt initially thought Chauvin would testify, but as the trial has progressed, he said he thinks defense attorney Eric Nelson will avoid calling him because of the risk.
 And he said Nelson likely believes he can raise enough reasonable doubt without putting his client on the stand.

 Greenberg said lawyers at murder trials typically don’t want their clients to testify.
-In more than 100 murder trails at which he represented clients, fewer than 10 took the stand.
+In more than 100 murder trials at which he represented clients, fewer than 10 took the stand.

 “When defendants do testify, it is usually a Hail Mary pass” by a desperate defense that believes it has slim chance of acquittal on any charges, Greenberg said.